South America Hongwanji Mission

 The South America Hongwanji Mission also known as Comunidade Budista Sul-Amelicana Jodo-Shinshu Honpa Hongwanji is a district of the Nishi Hongan-ji branch of Jōdo Shinshū Buddhism.

 History

-Jōdo Shinshū wa established in South America in tandem with the immigration of Japanese people.
+Jōdo Shinshū was established in South America in tandem with the immigration of Japanese people.
 The Mission was officially recognized by the Brazilian government in 1955 and is the most recent among overseas temple districts.

-The Betsuin (head temple) is currently located in Sao Paulo.
-The organization oversees 35 temples, 17 ministers, 17 assistant ministers and approximately 10,000 members in Brazil, Paraguay, Peru, and Argentina.
+The Betsuin (head temple) is currently located in São Paulo.
+The organization oversees 35 temples, 17 ministers, 17 assistant ministers and approximately 10,000 members in Brazil, Paraguay, Peru and Argentina.